 Commercial spaces of all sizes are available at low cost for companies looking to take advantage of Here East’s infrastructure and TechHub and Space Studios will be working with start-up and growth businesses to provide incubator and accelerator space on site.

 The development is currently in the planning stages, with a full proposal currently submitted for approval.
-Construction is expected to begin in the summer of 2014, with Loughborough University, Hackney Community College and Infinity SDC moving in from 2015 and the entire Here East cluster fully operational by 2018.
+Construction on site has begun, with Loughborough University in London, Hackney Community College and Infinity SDC moving in from later this year and the entire Here East cluster fully operational by 2018.